-Car's Fair Market Value Key to Crash Claim
+Car's Fair Market Value Key to Automobile Crash Claim

-If your car is damaged in an accident, the value of your claim generally is determined by the cost of repairing it to its pre-accident condition.
+If your car is damaged in an accident, your claim generally is determined by the cost of repairing it to its pre-accident condition.

 Depending on the circumstances of the accident, you may present this claim to your own insurance company or to a company that insures another vehicle involved in the accident with you.